Real-World Applications

 The financial industry handles highly confidential data, including transaction details, credit scores, and investment information.
 HE can enhance security and enable new privacy-preserving services.

-• Impact: Reduces the risk of financial data breaches, enables innovative financial products, and can help institutions meet strict regulatory requirements for data protection.
+- Impact: Reduces the risk of financial data breaches, enables innovative financial products, and helps meet strict regulatory requirements for data protection.

 5. Secure E-Voting and Surveys